streamABC/streamabc-documentation/english/skip.rst

-streamABC Skip API
+QuantumCast Skip API
 ******************

-The streamABC Skip API controls skips in streams using dedicated URL GET parameters appended to a streamABC stream URL.
+The QuantumCast Skip API controls skips in streams using dedicated URL GET parameters appended to a QuantumCast stream URL.

-*Note:* The channel behind the stream URL has to be skip enabled in the streamABC console backend to make use of this Skip API.
+*Note:* The channel behind the stream URL has to be skip enabled in the QuantumCast console backend to make use of this Skip API.

 Example streamURL: http://sabc-test.stream.vip/qc/mp3-256/ (or https://sabc-test.stream.vip/qc/mp3-256/)